Reliability engineering

 Summary

-The reliability function is theoretically defined as the probability of success at time t, which is denoted R(t).
-In practice, it is calculated using different techniques and its value ranges between 0 and 1, where 0 indicates no probability of success while 1 indicates definite success.
-This probability is estimated from detailed (physics of failure) analysis, previous data sets or through reliability testing and reliability modeling.
-Availability, testability, maintainability and maintenance are often defined as a part of "reliability engineering" in reliability programs.
-Reliability often plays the key role in the cost-effectiveness of systems.
+The reliability function is theoretically defined as the probability of success.
+In practice, it is calculated using different techniques, and its value ranges between 0 and 1, where 0 indicates no probability of success while 1 indicates definite success.
+This probability is estimated from detailed (physics of failure) analysis, previous data sets, or through reliability testing and reliability modeling.
+Availability, testability, maintainability, and maintenance are often defined as a part of "reliability engineering" in reliability programs.
+Reliability often plays a key role in the cost-effectiveness of systems.

 • Improve component reliability.